WilloIzCitron/BadlyTranslated/README.md

 # Translated Bundles

-Welcome to Poorly Translated Mindustry!
+Welcome to Poorly Translated Mindustry Continued!
 Mindustry's text has been translated through multiple google translate languages until they have been mutilated to death.
 Enjoy.

+Original Made by Mothyyyyyy